 You’ll also develop less muscular and bone strength than you would by running, which includes more bodyweight resistance.

-Your feet are attached to the elliptical, and it will move with you whether or not you push.
+Your feet are attached to the elliptical, and they will move with you whether or not you push.

-The elliptical doesn't work your abs like a treadmill.
-Holding the grips prevents core rotation that occurs when your arms naturally swing at your sides.
-Using the handles also distributes your weight on the handrails, reducing leg fatigue.
+The elliptical doesn’t work your abs like a treadmill.
+Holding the grips prevents core rotation, which occurs when your arms naturally swing at your sides.
+Using the handles also distributes your weight on the handrails, thereby reducing leg fatigue.

-If you are buying to improve running then buy a treadmill for a home gym.
-For general workout try out both to understand which suits and works best for you.
+If you are buying to improve running, then buy a treadmill for a home gym.
+For general workouts, try out both to understand which suits and works best for you.